 Policy & Procedures

-AS ADOPTED BY THE BOARD OF GOVERNORS IN HUTCHINSON, KANSAS, OCTOBER 4, 1989
+AS ADOPTED BY THE BOARD OF GOVERNORS IN WICHITA, KANSAS, OCTOBER 8, 2019

-This limited Policy and Procedure Manuel was adopted to set procedural guidelines and establish policies for the operation of the Kansas Peace Officers Association that are not included nor part of the Constitution and By-Laws, They can be amended by a majority vote of the Board of Governors at a duly notified Meeting called by the President.
+These Policies and Procedures were adopted to set procedural guidelines and establish policies for the operation of the Kansas Peace Officers Association that are not included nor part of the Constitution and By-Laws.
+The Policies & Procedures are maintained by the Chief Executive Officers and approved by the Executive Committee.

 SECTION I FUND